ziotom78/raytracing_course/tomasi-ray-tracing-07a.md

 -   The trivector $\vec u \wedge \vec v \wedge \vec w$ represents an *oriented volume*.

--   By repeatedly applying the outer product, we can generate trivectors, quadrivectors, etc. (This is why it is called *outer*).
+-   By repeatedly applying the outer product, we can generate trivectors, quadvectors, etc. (This is why it is called *outer*).

 -   In general, we speak of *multivectors*, or $k$-vectors: a scalar is a 0-vector, vectors are 1-vectors, bivectors are 2-vectors, etc.